Between gambling and shows, Vegas can get expensive. But getting around is cheap if you use this complete list of free Las Vegas shuttles.

 Palace Station to Fashion Show Mall to T Mobile Arena Shuttle:

-Palace Station is one of the original casinos that catered to locals (because yes, actual people do live in Las Vegas; it’s not all tourists).
-If you do happen to stay at Palace Station, which is off the Strip, you can take the free-for-hotel guests shuttle to the Fashion Show Mall to the T Mobile Arena.
+Palace Station, which is off the Strip, used to run a free-for-hotel guests shuttle to the Fashion Show Mall to the T Mobile Arena.

 Sam’s Town to Harrah’s Shuttle: